 While not happy about it, town officials have gotten used to receiving no additional help from the state to cover salary and benefit increases and other rising costs.

-Recommended state aid to municipalities and school districts for the new year 2017 for municipalities, 2017-18 for school districts).
-Choose one or more items and click search.
-Click a column to sort it.
+Recommended state aid to municipalities and school districts for the next year.
+Choose one or more items or just click search to enter the database

 He said that even unadjusted for inflation, the nearly $1.4 billion in property tax relief aid proposed by Christie is lower than the amount the state provided in 2008, 2009, and 2010, as New Jersey cut a cumulative $320 million in municipal aid as a result of the recession.